4ndyu/WayRoad/README.md

 # WayRoad
-An Augmented Reality Navigation App, for Murdoch University Campus
+An Augmented Reality Navigation App for Murdoch University Campus